tracking-exposed/experiments-data/silver/README.md

 The files in the directory **silver** are encrypted, they are available upon explicit agreement.
-The files here will be deleted and the repository `git reset --hard`, when the data become public.

 **Confidentiality**: the filename with (.zip) at the end, are encrypted, their leakage should be avoid until the report is not ready.

 ## Files

-  * fbtrex-data-0.json.zip: It is **not necessay use this file**, has been cleaned and reduced as documented below.
+  * fbtrex-data-0.json.zip: it is the first exported data, is outdated now.
+It is **not necessay use this file**, has been cleaned as documented below. from a file with suffix -0 has been generated two files with suffix -1.
-  * semantic-entities.json.zip: semantic analysis of all the externally linked url
+  * semantic-entities.json.zip: It contains semantic analysis of all the externally linked url

 ### reduction and cleaning of file -0